Rilay9/457proj/README.md

-Weaknesses (maybe to discuss?):
+Notes:
 Slow, as proof of concept in python
-Demand that you be out of room to change name (didn't use ids for dicts) If not dm, file transfer, or room msg, only encrypted with AES, no integrity checks or anything (we actually encrypt twice for the dm, file transfer, and room_msg)
+Demand that you be out of room to change name (didn't use ids for dicts) If not dm, file transfer, or room msg, only encrypted with AES, no integrity checks or anything for client to server admin messages. serveer doesn't encrypt non-sensitive admin messages back.
+Heartbeat isn't encrypted.
-(time)
+Btw, in order to read usernames but not have them obvious, encrypted msg again with servers AES for dm and room msg
+Empty message error checks? msg length is probably limited Couldn't encrypt the RSA public keys with AES, which is fine, but just the implementation had to be tweaked